 Below are the names and biographical details of men from Oulton and Woodlesford who are known to have served in the First World War and survived.
 Most of the names come from a list printed in the Rothwell Times on 1 January 1916.
 It gave the individual’s local address and the regiment or unit with which they were serving.
 The names with an asterisk were, or had been, on active service.
 A few local men who were already serving were missed off the list as were those who joined after January 1916.
 Their names have been added from other sources.
 Additional information for all those listed has been gleaned from archives, newspapers and other sources.
 If you can add anything please contact email@example.com.

 OULTON AND WOODLESFORD ROLL OF HONOUR.
 PATRIOTS SERVING THE COUNTRY.

 Abbey, James, Midland Yard, Oulton, 12th K.O.Y.L.I.
 Born 1885.
 Miner.
-Father Smith Abbey, miner, White Street.
+Father Smith Abbey, also a miner, White Street.
 Married Phoebe Ellen Jones, miner’s daughter, at Hunslet in 1910.
 They had lived at Taylor’s Yard on Church Street.
 After the war James and Phoebe brought up their family in a council house on North Lane.
 In the 1930s James worked as a labourer in a steel works.